Eshan-Shah/ImageClassification/README.md

 - Train and test it on the MNIST dataset.
 - Evaluate performance using standard classification metrics.

-## ✅ Project Objectives

-1. **Data Preparation:** Load and preprocess the MNIST dataset.
-2. **Model Implementation:** Develop the LeNet-5 architecture in Python using PyTorch.
-3. **Model Training:** Train the neural network with MNIST images.
-4. **Evaluation:** Evaluate the model using accuracy, loss, and prediction visuals.

 ---

 ## 🛠️ Tools & Technologies